 Here at 1st Waddington (RAF) Brownies, when a new girl joins Brownies for the first time, she is known as a Tweenie until she takes her Promise.
 “A Tweenie” is a girl who is ‘tween not being a Brownie and being a Brownie“.

-When we return to face-to-face in September 2021, Snowdrop will be taking over as our Tweenies mentor.
-They are also allocated a Brownie Buddy.
-We ask for an older and more experienced Brownies to volunteer be their Brownie Buddies.
+When we returned to face-to-face in September 2021, Snowdrop took over as our Tweenies mentor.
+Our Tweenies were also allocated a Brownie Buddy – an older and more experienced Brownie.
+Due to having so many Tweenies this term, our Brownie Helper Emily plus one other Leader assists Snowdrop each week to run the Tweenie programme.

 To help our Tweenies settle in, get to know everything about Brownies and prepare for their promise, we have a 6-10 week programme especially developed just for them.
 Although, no longer an official part of the Brownie programme, we have decided to continue to use the excellent Becoming a Brownie book which teaches the girls everything they need to know about Brownies, the traditional Brownie story and helps them learn their Brownie Promise and Law.
 We also run an adapted (printer friendly) version of the Mission Promise Challenge pack, another excellent resource written by another Unit which is full of fun activities to help reinforce everything covered by the Becoming a Brownie book.